Summer McIntosh: 2024 season

 As with most of the Canadian team's top swimmers, McIntosh opted not to attend the 2024 World Aquatics Championships in Doha, citing its proximity to the 2024 Summer Olympics.
 She drew headlines in early February when she defeated Katie Ledecky at a sectional event in Orlando, becoming the first person to outpace Ledecky in the 800 metre distance since 2010.
 Her 8:11.39 time broke a ten-year-old national record previously set by Brittany MacLean at the 2014 Pan Pacific Swimming Championships.
 At the inaugural edition of the Canadian Swimming Open in April, McIntosh won the 200m freestyle with a world-leading time of 1:54.21.
 She came in second in the 100m backstroke final later in the same session, finishing just behind Maggie Mac Neil.
 She would go on to win the 100m freestyle, 100m butterfly, and 200m individual medley.

 McIntosh was the centre of attention at Canada's Olympic swimming trials, which featured audiences, unlike in the pandemic-afflicted 2021 events.
-On the first day, she won the 400m freestyle with a world-leading time that she nevertheless said she was "definitely not happy with."
+On the first day, she won the 400m freestyle with a world-leading time that she nevertheless said she was "definitely not happy with".
 She then won the 200m freestyle on the second day.
 McIntosh drew headlines on the fourth day in the 400m individual medley, where she broke her own world record with a 4:24.38, an improvement of a second and a half.
 She finished more than fourteen seconds ahead of second-place Ella Jansen.
 In her fourth event of the trials, the 200m butterfly, she posted a world-leading time of 2:04.33.
 On the final day of the trials, McIntosh won the 200m individual medley, and was formally named to the Canadian Olympic team.

 Summer Olympic Games

-In her first race of the Paris Olympics, McIntosh entered the 400 m freestyle, which was expected to be a contest between herself, Ariarne Titmus, and Ledecky.
-She won the silver medal, finishing 0.88 seconds behind Titmus but more than two seconds clear of Ledecky and the rest of the field.
-This was her first Olympic medal, and the first Canadian medal in Paris.
-Later in the same session McIntosh participated in the final of the 4 × 100 m freestyle relay, where the Canadian team finished fourth.
-She then entered the 400m individual medley as the heavy favourite.
-After coming third in the heats, she won the gold medal, finishing more than five seconds ahead of American silver medallist Katie Grimes to take her first Olympic title.
+McIntosh competed in the 400m freestyle, 400m individual medley, 200m butterfly, 200m individual medley, 4 × 100m freestyle relay, 4 × 200m freestyle relay, and the 4 × 100m medley relay at the Paris 2024 Olympics.
+The 400m freestyle was first, in which McIntosh, Ariarne Titmus, and Katie Ledecky were the favourites to compete for gold.
+McIntosh won the silver medal, finishing 0.88 seconds behind Titmus.
+This was her first Olympic medal and the first Canadian medal in Paris.
+Later in the same session McIntosh participated in the final of the 4 × 100m freestyle relay, where the Canadian team finished fourth.

+McIntosh's next event was the 400m individual medley, where she was the heavy favourite.
+She won the gold medal, finishing more than five seconds ahead of American silver medallist Katie Grimes to take her first Olympic title.
+It was the first time a Canadian had ever won the event, and McIntosh said after the race that winning the gold felt "surreal."
+CBC Sports wrote that it was a "dominating victory", and Swimming World wrote that "McIntosh’s mastery was unveiled".